Associate Professor

 Virginia Tech

-My research interests broadly cover security and privacy aspects of large online services.
-I am particularly interested in the emerging space at the intersection of machine learning and security.
-Three research directions include: (1) Attacks using ML: Investigating how recent developments in ML can be misused to abuse online services.
-(2) Attacks on ML systems: Understanding vulnerabilities of ML systems (e.g., Face recognition) and improving robustness.
-(3) ML for better security/privacy: Leveraging advances in ML to build better defenses against attacks on online services.
+My research interests are in security and privacy.
+I am particularly interested in topics at the intersection of machine learning and security.
+Three research directions include: (1) Attacks using ML: Investigating how recent developments in ML can be misused for harm.
+(2) Attacks on ML systems: Understanding vulnerabilities of ML systems and improving robustness.
+(3) ML for better security/privacy: Leveraging advances in ML to build robust defenses.